lawalter/rhwo-parental-care/README.md

 ## Introduction

-This repository contains data, code, analyses, and plots by L. Abigail Walter for research conducted with the [Bulluck Avian Ecology Lab](https://rampages.us/bullucklab) at Virginia Commonwealth University.
+This repository contains data, code, analyses, and plots by L. Abigail Walter for research on Red-headed Woodpecker (RHWO) parental care behavior with the [Bulluck Avian Ecology Lab](https://rampages.us/bullucklab) at Virginia Commonwealth University.

 ### Requirements

 - <b>R Version:</b> v3.5.2+
 - <b>Packages:</b> tidyverse, lubridate, reshape2, glmmTMB, AICtab, psych, cowplot

-## Data and R scripts overview
+## Data wrangling

-The R scripts included in this repository are for wrangling, tidying, analyzing, and plotting RHWO behavior data.
-Please note that it is not strictly necessary to complete Step 1; clean data files are already included in `/clean_data`.
+Please note that it is not strictly necessary to run the following R scripts.
+Clean data files are already included in `/clean_data`.
+Their creation is nevertheless outlined below.

-### Step 1: Data wrangling

-Although the clean data files are already included in this repo, their creation is nevertheless outlined below for both incubation and post-hatch parental care.

-#### Incubation
+### Incubation

 - Run `scripts/incubation/wrangling_incubation.R` to wrangle and tidy the raw data into `clean_data/incubation.rds`.

-#### Brooding, provisioning, and nest cleaning
+### Brooding, provisioning, and nest cleaning

 - Run `scripts/wrangling_parentalcare.R` to wrangle and tidy the raw data into `clean_data/behaviors.csv`.

-### Step 2: Data analyses
+## Data analyses

 The following scripts are used to analyze incubation, brooding, provisioning, and nest cleaning behaviors using the clean data files (generated above).